s-ccs/2025_MSc_EEG_artifacts_simulation/report/typst-template/thesis.typ

 Care must be taken in choosing the test dataset - it should contain instances of the target phenomenon (in this case, the artifact), these instances should be well labeled, and there should be enough data (both, with as well as without the artifact) in order to tell with high certainty that the analysis code has performed the required task.
 In addition, since no two instances of the artifact are the same, the selected test dataset should also capture this variation.
 However, existing recorded EEG datasets do not necessarily fulfil these requirements.

-Firstly, the dataset might not be large enough to support the analysis.
+Firstly, the dataset might not be large enough to support the analysis, for one or more of several reasons.
+Recording a larger dataset implies collecting longer individual recordings, more participants, or both; these may be restricted by lack of time and financial constraints on the researchers.
 Overall dataset size is limited due to constraints like the available storage space, and participant comfort considerations play a significant role during longer recordings.
 Low manpower or lack of access to suitable subjects can reduce the number of individual recordings that can be made.
-The modalities of data that can be recorded are limited by factors like available equipment, complexity of experimental setup, et cetera.
+The modalities of data that can be recorded are limited by factors like the available equipment and the complexity of the experimental setup.

 Thus, for example, experimenters carrying out a particular study may have access to EEG equipment but no eye tracker, and thus the resulting dataset does not contain associated eye tracking data of the participants.
 This results in the dataset being less suitable for testing preprocessing methods that target eye artifacts.
 A different study may record data of fewer participants due to stricter exclusion criteria, or the experimental setup may be uncomfortable for the participant and limit how long the recordings are for each subject, leading to less data to work with overall.

 This can mean that a single recording does not have well-suited or sufficient data to train a model or validate the analysis code.
 Therefore, either multiple test datasets must be used, or time must be spent to find or record a large enough usable dataset.

 Next, there may not be sufficient instances of the artifact in the selected dataset, or the labeling may not be of good quality.
-The variety in the instances may also be low, such that it is difficult to get different test cases for the analysis code. #ilt[ talk about poor documentation?]
+The variety in the instances may also be low, such that it is difficult to get different test cases for the analysis code.

 Finally, the ground truth, i.e. the sequence and details of the actual events that occurred during the recording, is not known to anyone except perhaps the original researchers.
 Later researchers often have to make assumptions and educated guesses when analyzing the data, and this can result in undiscovered errors.

-// It can be useful to have a degree of control over the ground truth in order to have a variety of different test cases for the current analysis.

 One solution to this problem could be to record a new dataset specifically for the purpose of testing a particular piece of analysis code.
+It can be useful to have a degree of control over the ground truth in order to have a variety of different test cases for the current analysis, and in a custom study, the researcher has more freedom to design the experiment and instructions according to what they require.
 For example, to test code that identifies and removes blink artifacts, a recording could be carried out in which the participant is instructed to blink at specific times while looking in different specified directions.

 However, designing and carrying out such a study can be expensive and time-consuming, and not all researchers have the resources for this.
-Further, even in a purpose-built study, the participant may deviate from the instructions, or the instructions required in order to fulfil the experimenter's requirements may be too complex for subjects to follow.
+Further, even in a purpose-built study, the participant may deviate from the instructions, or the ground-truth requirements may be too complex to easily communicate to the participant.

 Simulating EEG data for this purpose then becomes a useful option.
-It provides the researcher with more control over the artifacts present in the test dataset, in terms of characteristics like variety, frequency of occurrence, distribution over time and space, and so on.
+Along with reducing the effort that would come along with conducting a full experiment, it also provides the researcher with more control over the artifacts present in the test dataset, in terms of characteristics like variety, frequency of occurrence, distribution over time and space, and so on.

 Some researchers choose to themselves simulate datasets, with artifacts placed at known times or with known properties.
 This adds extra work and leads to a lack of standardization and replicability in synthetic data creation.
 Others prefer to use an off-the-shelf tool developed specifically for simulation, and tailor it to their needs.
 Most of the artifact simulation code currently available is primarily based in MATLAB, which is closed-source and therefore less accessible.
 Thus, there is a need for a single method for artifact simulation in a standardized and accessible way that is also flexible enough to be customized if so required.